 Another reason Samson’s Grammy win is important is that it brings attention to the importance of children’s music, as well as music therapy.
 Jon Samson runs a company called CoCreative Music.
 His company offers music therapy, education, and studio recording, which encourages healing and creativity.
-With Samson’s Grammy win comes the hope to spread positivity, promote music therapy, and promote healing.
+With Samson’s Grammy win comes the hope to spread positivity, and promote music therapy.
 Samson wants to encourage artists of all genres and mediums to use their talents to help others recognize their talents.

 As with most pieces of music, each song on “Ageless: Songs for the Child Archetype” has its own meaning and message to share with listeners.
 While the album may have won an award in a children’s music category, children are certainly not meant to be the only people listening to it.
 People of all ages should be able to listen to “Ageless: Songs for the Child Archetype” and have their minds opened to all sorts of concepts.

-Samson wrote this album with the idea that everybody would be able to listen to the album and there would be different levels of the messages for all ages and stages of development.
+Samson wrote this album with the idea that everybody would be able to listen to the album and there would be different messages for all ages and stages of development.

 “My ultimate hope for Ageless was to create songs that would uplift and inspire all ages (on various levels) while also addressing some of the more challenging aspects of the human condition,” Samson says.

-“Anxiety,” the second track on the album, focuses on what everybody who struggles with anxiety faces when those anxious feelings arise, while also offering words of self-encouragement.
+“Anxiety,” the second track on the album, focuses on the struggles of anxiety, while also offering words of self-encouragement.
 “Video Game” addresses the constant repetitiveness of each day and what challenges and struggles each day brings- one after the other.